franjid/filmaffinity-crawler/README.md

     If you run it with the "all" action, it will start crawling [top popular films](https://www.filmaffinity.com/es/topgen.php).
 All data will be populated to the database and the poster images will be downloaded to the "img" folder.

     You can take a look at crawler.log to see what is happening behind the scenes.

+# Worker

+There's one worker (`worker.js`) to consume jobs from RabbitMQ.
+Those messages are published through [Filmaffin API](https://github.com/franjid/filmaffin-api).

+At the moment the worker gets `UserAddedEvent` events.
+It gets and import user friends from Filmaffinity.